HI discs of L$_{\ast}$ galaxies as probes of the baryonic physics of galaxy evolution: HI disc properties

 High resolution has been important for reproducing thin discs in simulations (e.g. \citealt{Guedes2011}, \citealt{Pillepich2019}, see also discussion in \citealt{Gensior2023a}). \fc box has a minimum gravitational softening of 4.2 pc for the gas and a Plummer-equivalent softening of 12 pc for the stars, which suggests that gravity around the mid-plane is well resolved in both the gaseous and stellar component.
 The minimum gravitational softening length for gas in \emp~is 83.6 pc (and the approximate gas cell radius will be a factor of $\sim$3 smaller per definition), while the Plummer-equivalent softening of the stars is 175 pc.
-This suggests that the gas is adequately resolved compared to the measured $\hhi$, while the stellar density near the mid-plane might be underestimated.
+Thus, the stellar density near the mid-plane might be underestimated.
 However, the median \hi scale height of \empc~galaxies enters the spatial regime where stellar gravity is well resolved ($\hhi > \epsilon_{\ast}$ ) for $R>1.5~\kpc$, while significant differences to the (much) lower median \empv~$\hhi$, which is broadly consistent with both \fc box and the observations, persist out to $R=15~\kpc$.
-Therefore, this implies that the underlying physics is the driver of the \hi scale height trends, and that the \emp~resolution adequately resolves the scale heights.
+Since the densest gas is likely pre-dominantly molecular, the HI mass-weighted median inter-particle spacing, $d_{\rm i} = (m_{\rm i} / \rho_{\rm i})^{1/3}$, calculated from the mass and density of each particle, can give a better idea of the characteristic size of HI-dominated particles.
+The inter-particle spacing in the central region is listed in column 6 of Table~\ref{tab:sim_props} and is 76 pc for \fc box, 120 pc for \empv~ and 145 pc for \empc, respectively.
+This indicates that the scale heights in the central 1--2 kpc are marginally resolved, shown as the grey-shaded region in Figure~\ref{fig:hHI}, while $\hhi$ will be resolved by several cells at larger galacocentric radii.
+Therefore, this implies that the underlying physics is the driver of the \hi scale height trends, and that the (\emp) resolution adequately resolves the scale heights for $R\gtrsim2~\kpc$.

 Analysing (different ways to calculate the) \hi scale heights in \fc box galaxies, \citet{Gensior2023a} concluded that self-consistently modelling a multi-phase ISM that includes a cold phase could be a reason that the \fc box galaxies have thin \hi discs, in good agreement with observations.
 Comparing the observational results (and \fc box) to those of the \emp~galaxies, in particular to the \empc~galaxies which have discs that are consistently too thick, highlights that including a cold ISM is not a sufficient criterion for producing the thin \hi discs.
 Figure~\ref{fig:hHI} suggests that more empirically motivated sub-grid physics are required, either in the form of an environmentally-dependent SFE or early stellar feedback (which for the EMP family of simulations will be presented by Keller et al.~in prep.; Kruijssen et al.~in prep.).
 Both result in changes in location and strength of the stellar feedback compared to the \empc~case, reflected in the differences in the global galaxy, gas and star formation properties after an evolution across cosmic time.